PSebastian96/pjt4-Pyma/README.md

 - Add to Cart: As a customer, I can add products to my shopping cart in order to purchase one or multiple items.
 - Cart Management: As a customer, I can update the quantity or remove items from my cart so that I can make changes later on in the process or remove any unwanted products.
 - View shopping cart total: As a customer, have a view of the total amount of the cart at any time in order to see the total value of the order.
-- Checkout Summary: As a, I can view a checkout page so that see details of my order and my delivery and payment details.
+- Checkout Summary: View a checkout page so that the details of the order, delivery and payment details are visible for the customer.
-- Order Confirmation: As a shopper I can view an order confirmation so that I see the relevant details after completing my purchase.
+- Order Confirmation: As a customer, I want to be able to view an order confirmation, so the relevant details are visible after completing the purchase.
-- Secure Payment Process: As a shopper, I can enter my card details with an intuitive checkout process so that I proceed with a secure and payment and purchase.
+- Secure Payment Process: As a customer, I can enter the card details with an intuitive checkout process so that the purchase proceeds with a secure payment.
-- Notifications: As a shopper, I can receive small messages from the website so that I am reassured on all actions and interactions throughout my visit.
+- Notifications: As a customer, be notified by small pop-up messages from the website so that the customer is reassured on all actions and interactions throughout their visit.

 <hr/>